 |Genotype (unknown localization)||3||100|

 IHC for OCT3/4, SOX2, SOX17, LIN28, NANOG, CD133, CD117, NGFR, NESTIN, THY1, and PREF1 was performed on 4–5 μm sections that were cut from the TMAs.
 The sections were deparaffinized, rehydrated, and exposed to heat-induced epitope retrieval; they were then incubated in 3% H2O2 in PBS for 20 min.
-The primary antibody specifications and experimental conditions are shown in
+The primary antibody specifications and experimental conditions are shown in Supplementary Table S1, see section on supplementary data given at the end of this article.

 For SOX2, SOX17, NANOG, LIN28, and PREF1, a biotinylated rabbit anti-goat secondary antibody was used, and for THY1, a biotinylated goat anti-rabbit antibody was used.
 After 30 min of incubation with the secondary antibody, the slides were rinsed in PBS.
 Then, Avidin Biotin Complex solution (ABC, Vectastain ABC Kit, Burlingame, CA, USA, no. PK-6100) was applied for 30 min at room temperature.
 For CD133, Dako ChemMate Envision HRP rabbit-mouse was applied for 30 min (Dako Envision Kit, Glostrup, Denmark).
 Slides were again rinsed in PBS, and bound antibody complex was visualized with DAB (3′3′Diaminobenzidine, Dako Envision Kit), which was applied twice for 5 min each, after which the slides were washed with distilled water, dehydrated, counterstained with hematoxylin, and coverslipped using permanent mounting medium.
 For PREF1 and THY1, the counterstaining was performed by incubating the slides for 13 min at 60 °C with methylgreen (Vector Laboratories, no. H-3402).